Benko11/nixconnect/README.md

 I am not sure if I have put a licence on this baby, I am going to check that out after finishing this README file.

+Fonts are downloaded from the site: [https://int10h.org/](https://int10h.org/) Huge kudos to them!

 ## Changelog

+**2025-02-05**
+Fix the special character handling for the font

 **2025-02-04**
 Users can now register and log in using password authentication, there is also a great deal of form validation in place.